Spittal/vue-i18n-extract/README.md

 <h2>Introduction</h2>
 <a href="https://kazupon.github.io/vue-i18n/" target="_blank">Vue I18n</a>  is a plugin for Vue.js which makes the internazionalization and localizazion very easy.

-However, manage and maintan all the language files and the vue-i18n keys inside a project could be very demanding and **vue-i18n-extract solves this problem**.
+However, managing and maintaning all the language files and the vue-i18n keys inside a project could be very demanding and **vue-i18n-extract solves this problem**.

-vue-i18n-extract performs a static analysis on a Vue.js project (which uses vue-i18n) and report the following information:
+Vue-i18n-extract performs a static analysis on a Vue.js project (which uses vue-i18n) and reports the following information:

 - list of all the **unused vue-i18n keys** (entries found in the language files but not used in the project)
-- list of all the **missing keys** (entries fond in the project but not in the language files)
+- list of all the **missing keys** (entries found in the project but not in the language files)

 Optionally you can decide to show the output in the console on in a json file.

-The missing keys can be also automatically added to the given language files.
+The missing keys can also be automatically added to the given language files.

-<h2>How to use it</h2>
+<h2>How to use it?</h2>

 ```bash
 yarn run vue-i18n-extract report -v <vueFiles> -l --languageFiles <languageFiles>